Skip to main content

 Trigger build

-Now you need to create template autotests that will be executed when deploying application:
+Now you need to create template autotests that will be executed when deploying the application:

-1. To add an autotest, navigate to the Components section on the navigation bar and click + Create component.
+1. To add an autotest, navigate to the Projects section on the navigation bar and click + Create project.

 • RepoUrl: https://github.com/KubeRocketCI/demo-autotests-gradle